oWillianLira/myWebsite/wp-content/plugins/happyforms/readme.txt

 Yep!
 HappyForms free isn't going anywhere but for those looking for even more you may be interested in our [HappyForms upgrade plan](https://happyforms.me/upgrade).

 == Changelog ==

+= 1.9.21 =
+* Improvement: better usability of various elements of Edit Form screen.

 = 1.9.20 =
 * Bugfix: Fixed wrapping glitches with long labels and descriptions.